cherubicXN/neat/README.md

     - The open3d (v0.17) plugin for tensorboard is slow

-## DTU and BlendedMVS datasets (TODO)
+## DTU and BlendedMVS datasets
-- Precomputed results
+- Precomputed results can be downloaded from [url-results](https://drive.google.com/file/d/1j988DjFlmVj_c-eH3cWjn46Hk_CL2IYY/view?usp=drive_link)
-- Data preparation
+- Processed data can be downloaded from [url-data](https://drive.google.com/file/d/19uyghwcZeWOBt3bP1cr5Vfj_CYO7mkjS/view?usp=drive_link)
-- Evaluation code
+- Evaluation code (To be updated)

 ## Citations
 If you find our work useful in your research, please consider citing